MXHJohn314/WSL_Setup_Walkthrough/README.md

       terminal than the One we set up username and password on.
 Basically, use this instead of using the Ubuntu app directly. close the original tab, which is running Powershell.

-## Configure Ubuntu to run GUI apps from windows
+## Configure Ubuntu GUI apps to run in Windows

-* Type these commands in Terminal:
+* Type these commands in Windows Terminal:
     + `sudo apt update -y && sudo apt upgrade -y`
     + `export DISPLAY=$(grep -Po '(\d+\.\d+\.\d+\.\d+\.*)' /etc/resolv.conf):0.0`
     + `export LIBGL_ALWAYS_INDIRECT=1`
     + `sudo apt install -y x11-apps → enter password`
     + `xeyes`

-    + You are now running gui applications from Ubuntu.
+####You are now running gui applications from Ubuntu.
 Congratulations, your life just got a lot easier.
 Explore Bash and get familiar with it because it's about to be your best friend.
 Enjoy!